julianferrone/matryoshka/README.md

 Any module that implements the Storage protocol (get, fetch, put, delete) is a **store**.
 Stores don't need to actually store data, but can compute it, as long as it implements the protocol.

-Some stores compute their results by referring to other stores.
+Some stores produce their results by adding behaviour on top of inner sub-stores.
 These are known as **storage combinators**.

 ## Using StorageCombinators